gdbooks/LegacyOpenGL/Chapter7/Overview.md

 Why __texel__, why not pixel?
 As we map a texture to a 3D object, and the 3D object to screen, a single pixel in the source texture could occupy multiple pixels on screen (Because of wrapping around a 3D object that could be scaled, rotates, skewed, etc...).
 Because the mapping is not 1 to 1, the source of the image comes from texel coordinates and the destination on screen is pixel coordinates.

 Usually developers use two-dimensional textures for graphics, however using one dimensional or even 3 dimensional textures is not unheard of.
 1D textures have a width.
 2D textures have a width and a height (these are the images we are used to as png files).
 3D textures have a width, a height and a depth.
 3D textures are sometimes called _volume textures_.
 We generally only use 1D and 2D textures.
 1D is used almost exclusivley for "toon shading"

+When you map a texture to a polygon, it will deform with the polygon.
+In other words, if you rotate the earth, it's texture will rotate along with the sphere.
+This applies to all deformations and transformations.